Rig Retargeting for 3D Animation

 Online version

-Adobe PDF version of the paper.
+PDF version of the paper.

 Additional material

-Presentation and corresponding videos.
+Slides from pour presentation and corresponding videos.